 - Managing Product Families: Conceptual and Structural Architecture Reusability and Implications

 © 2005 Gurneet Kaur Virdi, All rights reserved.

 Print OCLC #

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5653317~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5653317~S5

-Virdi, Gurneet Kaur, "Managing product families: conceptual and structural architecture reusability/commonality and resource change" (2005).
+Virdi, Gurneet Kaur, "Managing product families: Conceptual and structural architecture reusability/commonality and resource change implications" (2005).
 Masters Theses.
 5844.